 When I look back at my high school years, I can recall hundreds of fun experiences.
 The same goes for my time in college, and my time at a video game company.
 However, when I look back at the past 5 years of my life, I only remember one thing: sitting at a computer, working on Yandere Sim, and being miserable most of the time.
 I had a “teenage” phase, an “early 20s” phase, and a “mid 20s” phase, but I didn’t get to have a “late 20s” phase.
 There’s a giant gap in my life where my late 20s were supposed to be.

 When I worked at a video game company, I was often asked to develop prototypes.
 I was known for working extremely fast, and pumping out fully-functional prototypes in less than two weeks.
 You’ve seen examples of this; Yanvania, Yanderetale, Magical Girl Pretty Miyuki, and the Light Music Club’s rhythm minigame were each created in less than two weeks.
-I can make video games very rapidly, and I’ve proven it numerous times…but, ironically, I have a reputation for being slow, because I’m known for Yandere Simulator, a company-sized project that is being tackled by a small team.
+I can make video games very rapidly, and I’ve proven it numerous times…but, ironically, I now have a reputation for being slow, because I’m currently known for Yandere Simulator, a company-sized project that is being tackled by a small team.

 I have dozens of game ideas, many of which I’m much more enthusiastic about than Yandere Simulator.
 I feel like I have so much more to offer the world than what you’ve seen from me up until this point.
 The one thing I want more than anything else in the world is to take a break from Yandere Simulator and work on another project, even if it’s only for 2 weeks.
 But, if I did this, I know that a lot of people would freak out and assume that I’m permanently abandoning Yandere Simulator, and a lot of my patrons on Patreon would probably want to withdraw their support.